-- EtherNet/IP nodes made by other manufacturers - OMRON PLCs with a CS/CJ-series EtherNet/IP Unit or a CPU Unit with a built-in EtherNet/IP port.
-(Messages from CS/CJ-series EtherNet/IP Units and built-in EtherNet/IP ports must be CIP unconnected messages (UCMM).) - Messages from CS/CJ-series EtherNet/IP Units and built-in EtherNet/IP ports must be CIP unconnected messages (UCMM).
+- · EtherNet/IP nodes made by other manufacturers - OMRON PLCs with a CS/CJ-series EtherNet/IP Unit or a CPU Unit with a built-in EtherNet/IP port.\ - \ Messages from CS/CJ-series EtherNet/IP Units and built-in EtherNet/IP ports must be CIP unconnected messages (UCMM).

-Note For an EtherNet/IP Unit or built-in EtherNet/IP port with version 2.0 or higher, change the class ID of the PLC Object from 2F hex to C4 hex.
+Note For an EtherNet/IP Unit or built-in EtherNet/IP port with unit version 2.0 or later excluding CS1W/CJ1W-EIP21S, the class ID of the PLC Object has been changed from 2F hex to C4 hex.

-When using a PLC Object with a DeviceNet Unit or EtherNet/IP Unit with version 1.0, and converting to EtherNet/IP Unit or built-in EtherNet/IP port with a version 2.0 or higher, the class ID must be changed according to the communications application.
+When using a PLC Object with a DeviceNet Unit or EtherNet/IP Unit or built-in EtherNet/IP port with version 1.0 excluding CS1W/CJ1W-EIP21S, and converting to EtherNet/IP Unit or built-in EtherNet/IP port with unit version 2.0 or later, the class ID must be changed according to the communications application.